Market Flow Tools 101Price Action Screener 101: Your Complete Guide to Finding Trading Setups

 Major Breakout — The rarest and most powerful signal

 A Major Breakout occurs when price breaks decisively above a significant resistance level with strong conviction.
 These are relatively rare — on any given day, only a handful of ASX stocks will register this signal.
-But when they do, they often lead to sustained multi-week moves.
-These are the setups that professional momentum traders specifically hunt for.
+When they do, they often lead to sustained multi-week moves.
 The key is confirming the breakout with volume — a Major Breakout on high volume is one of the most reliable setups in technical analysis.

 Strong Breakout — Act but confirm

 A Strong Breakout is a clear move above resistance.
-It has conviction but may not have the sustained follow-through of a Major Breakout.
 Many traders enter on this signal with a tight stop just below the breakout level.
 If volume confirms and price holds above the breakout point on the next session, the setup strengthens significantly.

 Mild Breakout — Watch, don't act yet

 A Mild Breakout is an early signal that price is beginning to push against resistance.
 It may resolve into a genuine breakout or it may fail and retreat.
-This signal is useful for adding stocks to a watchlist — you want to see it evolve into a Strong or Major Breakout before committing capital.
+This signal is useful for adding stocks to a watchlist.

 Why volume is non-negotiable with breakouts

 A breakout without volume is one of the most common traps in trading.
 It suggests that the move is being driven by retail interest or thin order flow rather than institutional conviction.
-Institutions — the fund managers and superannuation funds that drive sustained ASX moves — leave footprints through volume.
 A breakout on Moderate or Major Volume Anomaly is the difference between a head fake and a genuine new trend beginning.

 6. Volume Anomaly — Unusual Trading Activity

 The Volume Anomaly filter compares today's trading volume to the stock's historical average.
-It asks one simple question: is there more activity than usual?
-When the answer is yes — especially on a day when price is also moving significantly — it signals that large participants (fund managers, institutions, algorithmic strategies) are involved in the move.
+When the answer is yes — especially on a day when price is also moving significantly — it signals that large participants are involved in the move.

 SignalWhat It Means